PROJECT-KORE-LLC/SOMNIASCAPES/README.md

 mythic OS design

-Explore the aesthetic:
-Evaluate_design_aesthetic

-🜂 Begin the Handshake
-The Sovereign Handshake is SOMNIA’s initiation ritual — the moment the system awakens and invites you inside.

-Initiate_SOMNIA_handshake

 🜃 Why SOMNIA Exists
 Because you deserve a place that isn’t loud, stressful, or demanding.
 A place that feels like a dream you can operate.
 A place that meets you where you are.

-Learn the intention:
-Why_SOMNIA_exists

-🗂 Project Structure (Planned)
-Code
-SOMNIA/
-│
-├── core/            # Shared JS, CSS, utilities
-├── shells/          # Archive, Command, Ledger, Resonance ├── assets/          # Audio, fonts, images, sigils ├── pwa/             # Manifest + service worker
-├── index.html       # Nexus hub
-└── README.md        # You are here
-Explore architecture:
-architecture choices

 🔐 License
 MIT License for code.
-All SOMNIA branding, art, sound, lore, and assets are proprietary and owned by the creator.
+All SOMNIA branding, art, lore, and assets are proprietary and owned by the creator.

 ⭐ Status
 SOMNIA is in active development.